tarantool/doc/doc/1.10/book/cartridge/cartridge_overview.rst

 * plug the necessary Lua modules.

-The resulting package can be installed and started on one or multiple servers as one or multiple instantiated services, independent or organized into a **cluster**.
+The resulting package can be installed and started on one or multiple servers as one or multiple instantiated services -- independent or organized into a **cluster**.

 ..
 NOTE::